Mammograms Can Save Your Life

 What you need to know and how My HealtheVet can help

-Most women Veterans receive mammograms through VA.
-Discover more about mammograms and how VA and My HealtheVet can help.
+Take precautions now and keep your mammogram appointment.
+Most Veterans receive mammograms through VA.
+Discover more about mammograms and how VA and My HealtheVet can help you.

 What is a mammogram

 A mammogram uses special x-ray images to look for abnormal changes in the breast.
 The results are recorded on x-ray film or directly into a computer for a doctor called a radiologist to review and interpret.
 A mammogram allows the doctor to have a closer look for changes in breast tissue that may or may not be felt during a breast exam.
 Breast changes occur in almost all women.
 Most of these changes are not cancer and are called 'benign,' but only a doctor can know for sure.

 The purpose of a screening mammogram is to find abnormalities that are too small to be seen or felt.
 But, mammograms will not detect all breast cancers which is why it is very important to see your health care provider if you feel a lump or anything unusual in your breast.
 Getting a screening mammogram can be your best defense against breast cancer.
 Research has clearly shown that screening mammograms can increase breast cancer survival.